GeorgePaps/chessEngine/README.md

 # General

-I will try to build a python chess engine.
+I will try to build a python chess engine or something useful around chess.
 I think it will be a fun and educational project.

-## Board representation
+## A simple UI

 Create a python script that when executed asks you "Do you want to start a new game or load one?"